Services We Provide

 We run a range of clinics.
 For an appointment or further details please call your nearest surgery.

-This clinic is run by the midwives every Wednesday at Burham.
+The clinic is run by midwives every Wednesday at Eccles.
 If you become pregnant you will be given a booking appointment at which the midwife will ask you a few questions and carry out some general health checks.
 Your first appointment with the midwife will usually last for an hour.
 After this you will be seen regularly throughout your pregnancy at the practice or at the local hospital or both.

-The Practice provides a full range of contraceptive services including Intrauterine Services ("Coils") and Subdermal Implant insertion and removal.
+The Practice provides a full range of contraceptive services including Intrauterine Services ("Coils").

 Blood tests can be performed most days but appointments will generally need to be before 10.30 in order to ensure the specimens are ready for the Laboratory collection.
 Please speak to a receptionist who will be pleased to find you an appropriate appointment.
-Please also note the early morning clinics we run from 7am on Tuesday at Eccles and Burham on a Wednesday.
+Please also note the early morning clinics we run at Eccles from 7am on a Tuesday and 7.30am on a Thursday.

 If you are taking Warfarin the Practice can monitor this for you.
 Please speak to a receptionist who will be happy to make the appropriate arrangements.